clue/framework-x/docs/getting-started/quickstart.md

 $ composer require clue/framework-x:dev-main
 ```

-This isn't NPM, so this should only take a moment or two.
+X is carefully designed to be super lightweight, so this should only take a moment or two.

 Once installed, your project directory should now look like this: